laxmanketheth/Todo-App/frontend/README.md

 # Todo App

-This is a Todo App that allows you to add and delete tasks.
+This is a Todo App that allows you to add and delete tasks to the MongoDB database.
 It consists of a frontend and a backend, with the frontend built using Vite.

 ## Features